 Vaccination is the best method of protecting your dog against CPV infection.
 Puppies receive a parvovirus vaccination as part of their multiple-agent vaccine series.
 It is recommended to be given at 8, 12, and 16 weeks of age.
 In some high-risk situations, veterinarians will give the vaccine at two-week intervals, with an additional booster administered at 18 to 22 weeks of age.
 After the initial series of vaccinations, boosters will be required regularly.
 If an approved three-year parvovirus vaccine is used, the next booster vaccine will be routinely administered in three years.

 "Vaccination is the best method of protecting your dog against CPV infection."

 Dogs in high exposure situations (e.g., kennels, dog shows, field trials, etc.) may be better protected with a booster every year.
 Breeding dogs should be up to date on their parvo vaccination before breeding; however, pregnant females may be able to be vaccinated with a parvovirus vaccine one week before whelping to transfer higher levels of protective antibodies to the puppies.
 You and your veterinarian should decide about the vaccination schedule that best fits your pet's lifestyle.

 Is there a way to kill the virus in the environment?

-Does parvovirus pose a health risk for me or my cats?
+Does parvovirus pose a health risk to my cats or me?

-Currently, there is no evidence to indicate that CPV is transmissible to cats or humans.
+Currently, no evidence indicates that CPV is transmissible to cats or humans.